SimVascular/simvascular.github.io-archive/source/documentation/meshing/_tetgenIsotropicMeshing.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

 Now try to change the "Global Max Edge Size" value to generate a mesh with more elements.
-Note that as you specify lower global max edge size values, SimVasxcular will take longer to generate the mesh.
+Note that as you specify lower global max edge size values, SimVascular will take longer to generate the mesh.
 The software might appear as not responding, but should still be working.

 <font color="red">**HELPFUL HINT:** </font> There is an option for faster meshing, to use it: